kflores4716/UFOs/README.md

 ![Search_by_all](https://user-images.githubusercontent.com/94764735/157143414-cee71c4b-78a0-4c70-b067-1fd4a575381f.png)

 As you can see in the images, the filters are dynamic and will populate only the sightings that fit the search criteria.
 As mentioned earlier, the search criteria needs to be entered the correct way or else the table won’t be filtered properly.
 The placeholder entries in the boxes show the user the exact format they should use when typing their criteria.
-Also, note that the user can choose to use any number of the five filters and the table will be filtered based on whatever boxes are populated with search criteria.

-#### NOTE

-Notice how the search boxes are filled in with placeholder entries.
-These are to show the user how they should enter their search criteria.
-If it is not entered correctly, the table will not show them what they are searching for.

 ## Summary

 While this UFO webpage is pretty user-friendly with its five dynamic filters, it is not a perfect page.
 One issue that definitely could arise is we might have users coming up empty when searching for UFO sightings in their city.
 It could be that they entered something incorrectly (perhaps they capitalized some letters or something) or it could be that the site just doesn’t have any sightings data for that city.
-Either way, this could result in frustrated users, which is never a good thing to have.
+Either way, this could result in frustrated users, which is never a good thing.
+Below are some suggestions for how we might be able to improve the design of the web page to make it even more user-friendly:

-Perhaps if we reworked the input boxes so that they could return data regardless of capitalization, we could provide a smoother experience.
+- Perhaps if we reworked the input boxes so that they could return data regardless of capitalization, we could provide a smoother experience.

-Another idea might be to include drop-down menus on each filter that list all dates, cities, states, countries, and shapes that are present in the data.
+- Another idea might be to include drop-down menus on each filter that list all dates, cities, states, countries, and shapes that are present in the data.
 This way, if a user is having trouble entering their criteria, they can resort to the drop-down menu.

-Lastly, adding buttons that will both “search” and “reset” the filters might be a good idea as well.
-Even though the site isn’t too hard to navigate, having buttons to initiate a search and to then clear the search criteria provide a more user-friendly experience.
-Labeled buttons clearly show the users how to search the page, rather than making them play around with the page until they figure out that they press enter to search and can either reload the page (or clear all boxes and press enter) to clear the current search criteria.
+- Lastly, adding buttons that will both “search” and “reset” the filters might be a good idea as well.
+Even though the site isn’t too hard to navigate, having clearly labeled buttons to initiate a search and to then clear the search criteria provide a more user-friendly experience.
+Labeled buttons make it more obvious to the users how they can search the page, rather than making them play around with it until they figure out that they press enter to search and can either reload the page (or clear all boxes and press enter) to clear the search criteria.